google/go-cloud/internal/docs/pubsub/design.md

     }
 }

-// TopicOptions contains configuration for Topics. type TopicOptions struct {
-    // SendWait tells the max duration to wait before sending the next batch of
-    // messages to the server.
-    SendWait time.Duration

-    // BatchSize specifies the maximum number of messages that can go in a batch
-    // for sending.
-    BatchSize int
-}

 // Topic publishes messages to all its subscribers. type Topic struct {
     driver      driver.Topic
-    opts        TopicOptions
     mcChan      chan msgCtx
     doneChan    chan struct {}{}
 }